manniokim/Finds_Ranking_System/README.md

     { name: "Keeper", threshold: 1 }
 ];

-Next, the calculateRankThresholds function converts these percentages into concrete point goals for the current puzzle.
-This is the core of the dynamic system.

 /**
  * Converts percentage-based thresholds into specific point values for the current puzzle.